Faculty & Volunteers

 1st Year Americorps Teacher

-Throughout college, I worked extensively in daycares and schools with young children (ages 2-7) doing developmental psychology research.
-In the art studio, I also kept up an oil painting practice.
-Before attending Skidmore, I lived at home with my family in Omaha, Nebraska.
-When I’m not working as a Paraclete teacher, you can probably find me spending time with friends, drawing or painting in the studio, or exploring new restaurants in Chinatown.
+Throughout college, she worked extensively in daycares and schools with young children (ages 2-7) doing developmental psychology research.
+In the art studio, she kept up an oil painting practice.
+Before attending Skidmore, Blair lived at home with her family in Omaha, Nebraska.
+Outside of Paraclete, you can find her spending time with friends, drawing or painting in the studio, or exploring new restaurants in Chinatown.

 1st Year Americorps Teacher